CamDavidsonPilon/lifelines/docs/examples.rst

 From these results, Aalen's Additive model with a penalizer of 10 is best model of predicting future survival times.

-Displaying At-Risk Counts Below Plots:
+Displaying at-risk counts below plots
 #####################################################
 The function ``add_at_risk_counts`` in ``lifelines.plotting`` allows you to add At-Risk counts at the bottom of your figures.
 For example: